7

 xrandr --output DVI-I-2 --mode mode_name1

-The names of monitor interfaces can be obtained using the same command
+The monitor interface names can be obtained using the same command

 xrandr -q